TUM-Journey/seba-webappeng-team24/README.md

 # NOTES:

+# First add a company, then register a user with the right domain
+# finally login with the username + password
+# Simple API Link (not complete): https://documenter.getpostman.com/view/1033727/evaluatione/6Z6sAsy

 # docker by default creates lots of junk such as orphan containers and images
 # run the docker-gc container to get rid all that junk